Mayonnaise: History

-According to Émile Littré, it may have come from Mahón, capital of Menorca, in the Balearic Islands, Spain, occupied by the English at the time and then conquered by the Duc de Richelieu in 1756.
-His cook would have presented him with this sauce, called the "mahonnaise", made with the only two ingredients he had: egg and oil.
-Nevertheless, this sauce was starting to be described a little before this event while several versions of similar sauces existed in France and in Spain.

 Mayonnaise sauce may have its origins in the ancient remoulade.
 Another hypothesis is that mayonnaise is derived from aioli.
 Finally, the process of emulsifying egg yolk was known for a long time to pharmacists, who used it to prepare ointments and salves.
 Some have pointed out that it would make sense that mayonnaise originated in Spain given its requirement of olive oil, a liquid produced and consumed mostly there at the time.
 This hypothesis is similar to another that places the origins of French fries in Spain using the same rationale.

-Remoulade sauce was known for a long time and there were hot and cold versions of it.
-In both cases, the base was oil, vinegar, salt, herbs, often other ingredients such as capers or anchovies, and then mustard; in short, it was an enriched vinaigrette.

-In the early 18th century, Vincent La Chapelle had the idea of incorporating "velouté", based on roux, a mixture of flour and fat, to bind it.
-In 1742, François Marin published in the Suite des Dons de Comus a recipe called "beurre de Provence" which contains garlic cloves cooked in water, crushed with salt, pepper, capers and anchovies, then mixed with oil.
-This recipe is also close to the aioli, the egg yolk appearing later.